lerodriguezreyes/react-kanban/README.md

 3. Include a delete button on each list item that allows the user to delete the item from the list.
 4. Make the list a separate component by extracting the code for better code organization (for example, ```<List />```).
 5. Make the list item a separate component and use the new component to render the list items (for example, ```<ListItem />``` or ```<ItemCard />```).

+### Iteration 3 tasks
+1. Install and set up react-router in your React app.
+2. Create the following page components and the routes to render them in the app:
+    - Dashboard Page - A page that the user sees first when they open the app.
+It should show the items list that you created previously.
+    - Item Details Page - A page that displays all the details of an item selected from the items list.
+    - About Page - A page showing the project description and information about the team members (students) working on the project, including links to your GitHub and LinkedIn profiles.
+    - Not Found Page - A page that renders whenever a user navigates to a URL route that doesn’t exist in the app.
+3. The Navbar, Footer, and Sidebar components should be displayed on all the pages.

+Research Tasks

 #### Credits